 - Take your medicine the way your Doctor tells you to.

 If you need help, call IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347).
 IEHP is here Monday through Friday from 8am to 5pm.
 The call is toll free.
 If you reach IEHP Member Services after hours, you will be able to leave a secure voice message.
 Calls will be returned the next working day.
 If you call after midnight and leave a secure voice message, we will return your call the same working day.

-- Telephone or mobile phone
+- For a telephone visit - landline or mobile phone

-- Computer, tablet or smartphone with camera, speaker and a microphone, and internet access
+- Video visit - Computer, tablet or smartphone with camera, speaker and a microphone, and internet access

 Frequently Asked Questions

 What can happen if I take a few medicines at the same time?

 |When you take two or more medicines, they will likely mix well.
 On certain occasions, you might have what’s called a “drug-to-drug interaction.”

 This means that some medicines you take together may cause an adverse reaction in your body.
 For example, a “drug-to-drug” interaction could:

 TIP: Talk to your Pharmacist about all medicines you take and ask if they mix well together.